-In fact, business loan scams are so rampant that it’s actually driving business owners away from online lending altogether.
+Business loan scams are so rampant that they’re driving business owners away from online lending altogether.
 You can’t blame them.
 Scammers often present themselves like any other online lender and capitalize on the widespread need for quick and affordable funding.
 Numerous reputable online lenders have one-page applications and can distribute funding in a matter of hours, even if the applicant has poor credit.
 Scammers just have to say the same things as everyone else, which makes them very difficult to identify.

 In addition to money, scammers are usually after personal and business financial information.
-This is why virtually all small businesses (not just tech or finance companies) are constantly urged to invest in cyber security.
+This is why virtually all small businesses (not just tech or finance companies) are urged repeatedly to invest in cybersecurity.

 But as hard as scammers try to seem legitimate, there are several ways to spot them.
 Every scammer gives themselves away in some form.
 In this guide, we’ll explain how to identify scammers and what to do if you find out you’ve been scammed.
 Plenty of businesses have survived scams and were still able to continue their path to success.

 What are the Most Common Business Loan Scams?